jisshub/mean-stack-app-snippets-angular-nodejs/README.md

   }
 ```

-> next v have to subscribe to this listener object from post-list component call **subscribe()**.
+> next v have to subscribe to t his listener object from post-list component call **subscribe()**.
-> subscribe takes a function as an argument which will b called when new data is emitted.
+> subscribe takes a callback  function as an argument which will b called when new data is emitted.

 **post-list.component.ts**